 Beyond the big-name parks, kids can visit the Aztec Ruins National Monument in New Mexico, Canyonlands National Park in Utah, Fire Island National Seashore in New York, Ice Age National Scenic Trail in Wisconsin, Lewis and Clark National Historic Trail in Missouri (this is a multi-day river expedition), and New Orleans Jazz National Historic Park in Louisiana.

 The Every Kid in a Park pass runs September through August and is based on the school year.
 Fourth graders can download their passes starting each September.
 The pass for outgoing fourth graders expires at the end of August each year.

-Be sure to check out the free Junior Ranger program offered at nearly every national park.
-By completing a few tasks and activities, kids age 5-12 can receive a special patch or badge from each park.
+Check out the free Junior Ranger program offered at nearly every national park.
+By completing a few tasks and activities, kids age 5 to 12 can receive a special patch or badge from each park.

 How "Every Kid in a Park" Gives Back

 The National Park Foundation raises funds for Every Kid in a Park through its Open OutDoors for Kids program, which provides transportation grants to help give children access to America's public lands and parks.
 It mainly focuses on connecting kids from underserved and urban communities who may not have the funding for field trips.